alexwlchan/alexwlchan.net/src/_drafts/my-scanning-setup.md

 ---
 layout: post
-title: Scanning and organising my paperwork
+title: How I scan and organise my paperwork
 summary:
 ---

 If you follow me on Twitter, you'll see I often tweet about scanning my paperwork.

-I scan all the letters I receive, and often I shred or recycle the originals.
+I scan all the letters I receive, and I organise the digital copies in an app I created called _docstore_.
+The app lets me store and search my documents using keyword tags

+Whenever I receive a letter or a bill, I scan it and save it.
-Digital documents are usually easier to search, and it means I have to keep less physical paper in my flat.
+Digital documents are easier to search, and when everything is scanned, I can get rid of the paper copies.
-That's less stuff on my shelves, and when I do need the actual bit of paper (for instance, my passport), there's less to look through.
+I keep the original paper for some things -- but mostly I scan or recycle the paper, and save the space on my shelves.

-People often ask about how I do my scanning, and how I organise the scanned files -- so in this post, I'm going to explain how I came to my current setup.
+People often ask about how I do my scanning, and how I organise the scanned files -- in this post, I'm going to explain how I came to my current setup.

-TOC goes here
+The post is quite long, so here's a table of contents:

+* Table of contents
+{:toc}

-## How I scan the paper to PDF
+## How do I scan paper to PDF?

-I have a small document feed scanner that I use to scan paper, and save the pages as a PDF on my Mac.
+I have a small document scanner that creates PDFs from the scanned pages.
-It's a [Canon ImageFORMULA P-215], which looks like this:
+It's a [Canon ImageFORMULA P-215]:

 <figure>
   <img src="/images/2019/canon_scanner.jpg" alt="A black document-feed scanner sitting on a wooden desk.">
   <figcaption>With an A5 sheet of paper for comparison.</figcaption>
 </figure>

-When I'm scanning something, I separate the pages (for example, removing staples and paperclips), and place them face-down in the scanner.
+When I'm scanning something, I separate the pages, and place them face-down in the scanner.
 It pulls in the pages one at a time, and scans both sides at once.
-Occasionally it pulls in more than one page, and the sheets in the middle get skipped, but mostly I can leave it to scan documents without supervision.
+It's a bit slow, but normally I can leave it to scan without supervision -- I don't have to feed in each page individually.

-I connect it to my Mac with a USB cable.
+I connect it to my Mac with a single USB cable.
-I can run the built-in scanning software directly from the scanner, without installing anything on my computer.
+I use the scanning software that's bundled with the scanner, so I don't have to install anything on my computer.
 The software is basic, but works well.

 <img src="/images/2019/canon_scanner.png" alt="Screenshot of scanning software.
 A preview of the page is shown in the centre, with some action buttons along the bottom of the window.">

-There's a nice big preview of the pages, so I can check it's scanning correctly.
+The software has a nice big preview of the scanned images, so I can check it's scanning correctly.
 I can rearrange pages if they're in the wrong order, or remove a page if I don't want it saved.
 I can also adjust the rotation of the pages -- the scanner tries to guess the correct orientation, but I can correct the page if it guesses wrong.

-This scanner is also doing [OCR] on the text.
+The software is also doing [optical character recognition (OCR)][OCR] on the text.
-The PDF it produces contains both an image and a transcription of any printed text (although I've never actually used the transcriptions).
+The PDF it produces contains both an image and a transcription of any printed text.

 I've used this scanner for over six years, and never had any issues.
-My particular model cost £225 in 2013, although it's been discontinued.
+My particular model cost £225 in 2013.
+It's been discontinued, but replacement models are available for a similar price.
-When it fails, I'll likely replace it with another Canon.
+When this one fails, I'll likely replace it with another Canon.

 The quality of the scans isn't amazing.
 In particular, the colour reproduction isn't great, and the pages are sometimes shown at a skewed angle.
-It's fine for scanning black-and-white printed documents, but if you're digitising photographs or archival material, it might not be such a great fit.
+It's fine for home scans of black-and-white printed documents, but if you're digitising photographs or archival material, it might not be such a great fit.
 This is for speed and convenience, not quality.

 <img src="/images/2019/scans_folder.png">